Discovery of 40Mg and 42Al

 449, 1022 (2007)

 There are several reasons why a latent demand exists within the scientific community for new, rare isotopes.
 One is that the properties of particular isotopes often hold the key to understanding some aspect of nuclear science.
 Another is that the rate of certain nuclear reactions involving rare isotopes can be important for modeling astronomical objects, such as supernovae.
 Yet another is that the properties of atomic nuclei can be used to test natures fundamental symmetries by searches for deviations from known symmetry laws.
-Finally, the production of isotopes benefits many branches of science and medicine as they isotopes can be used as sensitive probes of biological or physical processes.
+Finally, the production of isotopes benefits many branches of science and medicine as th isotopes can be used as sensitive probes of biological or physical processes.

 The tools for production and separation of rare isotopes gives scientists access to designer nuclei with characteristics that can be adjusted to the research need.
 For example, super-heavy isotopes of light elements, such as lithium, have a size nearly five times the size of a normal lithium nucleus.
 The existence of such nuclei allows researchers to study the interaction of neutrons in nearly pure neutron matter, similar to what exists in neutron stars.